-Canada's public policies, already deficient in relation to most other OECD nations, have been further degraded by the increasing acceptance of neoliberal ideology and austerity measures advocated by the business and corporate sector.
+Canada's public policies, already deficient in relation to most other OECD nations, have been further degraded by the increasing acceptance of neoliberal ideology and austerity measures Sociology of health & illness advocated by the business and corporate sector.
 The reduced role of the state in resource management and provision results in growing income inequality, deepening poverty, lessened affordability of housing, and increasing food insecurity and precarious work (see Table 1).